Budget for jobs and housing with no Council Tax rise

 - Establish a £6 million fund for new affordable homes, to support community-led housing projects and housing provided through the Heart of Cumbria Limited (the Council’s commercial arm).
 This could be financed by existing Council resources, as the investment will provide higher income returns than is currently available through banks.
 Income generated will be used to support housing services.

 To comment on the Draft Budget for 2018/2019 proposed by the Council's Executive.
-All responses need to be submitted before Wednesday 10 January 2018 and will be considered by Council Executive at their meeting on 28 January 2018.
+All responses need to be submitted before Wednesday 10 January 2018 and will be considered by the Council's Executive at their meeting on 28 January 2018.